cscharf-hub/wavecatcher-analysis/README.md

 If you use Windows, you should first install WSL and then Ubuntu from the Microsoft Store[^2].
 Once installed, open Ubuntu and install ROOT using conda as described below.

+It should also work on Mac if ROOT was installed using conda, but it is not tested.

 # Getting started

 Before downloading the repository, navigate to the directory where you want to store the analysis code using ```cd```.
 On WSL, you might prefer to save the analysis in your Windows home folder to make it more easily accessible: ```cd /mnt/c/Users/<your_user_name>/```

 ## Doing a custom setup
-To get started, open a Linux or Mac terminal and download repository:
+To get started, open a Linux shell and download repository:
 ```
 git clone https://github.com/cscharf-hub/wavecatcher-analysis
 ```